-Restoration to life.
-We try to avoid this word for a number of reasons.
-First of all, "revival" is unlikely to biological.
+Restoration to life, but with a few caveats.
+First of all, revival is unlikely to biological.
 From an engineering standpoint, it should be far easier to reconstruct the extracted memories on some sort of computer instead of rebuilding a biological brain.
-Secondly, "revival" is unlikely to be 100%.
+Secondly, revival is unlikely to be 100%.
 If it's only a 60% revival, with 40% amnesia or brain damage, then the word doesn't seem to be as appropriate.
-We do sometimes use this word as a shortcut, but we are also trying to move away from it completely.
-We prefer, when possible, to instead use phrases such as:
+To avoid confusion , we frequently use phrases such as:

 We avoid certain terms that are pejorative or that imply inaccurate scientific details:

-Suspension: We instead use variations of "preservation", because suspension implies suspended animation and also has additional meanings such as hanging and disciplinary action.
+Suspension: We instead use variations of "preservation", because suspension also has additional meanings such as hanging and disciplinary action.

 Corpse, cadaver: These words are pejorative in the context of memory preservation.
 Body is more accurate.
 If corpse or cadaver are used in a news article, it's immediately clear that the writer is hostile toward cryonics for some reason.